colugomusic/ez/README.md

 ```

 For a fairly extensive usage example you could look at [this project](https://github.com/colugomusic/scuff).

+## Let's go to the beach

+I developed a method of realtime-safe sychronization that can be used in any situation where two or more threads take it in turns to work with some critical memory region.

+I use this for updating sample data mipmaps (used for rendering waveform visuals) in realtime in [this library](https://github.com/colugomusic/adrian).

+This is currently defined in [ez-extra.hpp](include/ez-extra.hpp).

 ## Function annotations
 These `ez::ui`, `ez::audio`, `ez::gc` things shown above are basically just annotations which have no runtime cost (the compiler will optimize them away.)
 This is a coding convention that I have developed which I find useful.
 There is nothing magic about it.
 I just find that being forced to declare which thread you're in at a function call-site tends to make things much clearer and less error-prone, and it makes it more difficult to accidentally call a realtime-unsafe API from a realtime thread.
 Most of these annotations are simply aliases for `ez::rt` or `ez::nort`.